MaximeKjaer/dailyprogrammer-challenges/Challenge-172/02-Intermediate-1/README.md

 **Output image:**

+My script rendered this:
 !['This image was also rendered by my Python script (trust me on this one)'](http://i.imgur.com/DZvRFPU.png)

+Wikipedia has a magnified version on their article on the [netpbm format](http://en.wikipedia.org/wiki/Netpbm_format)
 !['This is Wikipedia's magnified version'](http://upload.wikimedia.org/wikipedia/commons/8/81/Feep_netbpm_p2_pgm_example.png)